 6. On the left-hand side, pick 'Manual Configuration.'

-9. Launch new Web browser tab.
+8. Launch a new Web browser tab.
 Access your router's admin dashboard.

 To access your router's admin dashboard, you need to know your router's IP address.
 Aside from that, you need its username and password (admin/admin in most cases).
 For more information, you can turn to Google based on your router's exact model name/number.

-11. Now, input the required information by checking your ExpressVPN dashboard.
+10. Now, input the required information by checking your ExpressVPN dashboard.
 You will also need to upload your freshly downloaded OVPN file.

-That would be all on how to set up ExpressVPN on a router.
+That would be all about how to install ExpressVPN on a router.
 If you have any questions, let us know via the comments section below.
 Thank you for reading!